In Honor of the Masters — What Can Augusta National Teach Us About Sod Installation in South Florida

 Here's the honest part: not all sod is the same, and not all grass thrives equally in South Florida.

 Zoysia: Grows slower, denser, more wear-tolerant.
-It loves heat and handles full sun.
+It loves heat and handles full sun, but also does better in shade than Bermuda.
 Decent drought tolerance once established.
-Take 3-4 weeks to fully root in, but when it does, it's a tank.
+Takes 3-4 weeks to fully root in, but when it does, it's a tank.
 Good choice for high-traffic areas or if you want less frequent mowing.

 Bermuda: Fast growing, aggressive, fills in quickly.
 Very heat-loving and salt-tolerant.
 If you want your lawn back to normal fastest, Bermuda gets you there.
 It does need regular maintenance and prefers full sun.
 More water-hungry than Zoysia during the first month.